1976 Zagreb mid-air collision

-The 1976 Zagreb mid-air collision took place on 10 September 1976, when British Airways Flight 476, a Hawker Siddeley Trident en route from London to Istanbul, collided mid-air with Inex-Adria Aviopromet Flight 550, a Douglas DC-9 en route from Split, SFR Yugoslavia, to Cologne, West Germany, near Zagreb in modern-day Croatia.
+The 1976 Zagreb mid-air collision was a mid-air collision that took place on September 10, 1976, when British Airways Flight 476 en route from London to Istanbul, collided mid-air with Inex-Adria Aviopromet Flight 550 en route from Split, SFR Yugoslavia, to Cologne, West Germany, near Zagreb in modern-day Croatia.
 The collision was the result of a procedural error on the part of air traffic controllers in Zagreb.

 All 176 people aboard the two aircraft were killed, making it the world's deadliest mid-air collision at the time.
 It remains the deadliest aviation accident in Yugoslav and Croatian history.

+This is also the only British Airways accident to result in fatalities excluding subsidiaries or former identities.

+Background

 Flights

 British Airways Flight 476 departed London Heathrow Airport for Istanbul Atatürk Airport at 08:32 UTC as flight BA476, with fifty-four passengers on board and a crew of nine.
-At the controls of the Hawker Siddeley Trident was an experienced captain, Dennis Tann (born 1932), who by the time of the accident had accumulated 10,781 flying hours.
-He was assisted by First Officer Brian Helm and Flight Engineer Martin Flint.
+The flight crew of the Hawker Siddeley Trident consisted of Captain Dennis Tann (44), First Officer Brian Helm, and Flight Engineer Martin Flint.
+Captain Tann was highly experienced, having logged 10,781 flying hours by the time of the accident.

 Inex-Adria Flight 550 departed Split Airport at 09:48 UTC bound for Cologne Bonn Airport as flight JP550.
-It carried 108 passengers, mostly German holiday-makers returning home at the end of a holiday on the Dalmatian coast and a crew of five.
-At the controls sat Captain Jože Krumpak (born 1925), an experienced pilot with 10,157 flying hours, and First Officer Dušan Ivanuš.
+It carried 108 passengers, mostly German holiday-makers returning home at the end of a holiday on the Dalmatian coast, and a crew of five.
+The flight crew consisted of Captain Jože Krumpak (51), an experienced pilot with 10,157 flying hours, and First Officer Dušan Ivanuš.
 Inex-Adria was a charter airline based in the Socialist Republic of Slovenia, the northernmost of the constituent republics making up SFR Yugoslavia.

 Both flights proceeded uneventfully until they approached the Zagreb VOR.

 Air traffic control

-In the mid-1970s, the Zagreb air traffic control region was one of the busiest in Europe despite being seriously undermanned and poorly equipped.
+In the mid-1970s, the Zagreb air traffic control region was one of the busiest in Europe despite being seriously understaffed and poorly equipped.
 The Zagreb VOR was a reporting point for a number of congested airways between northern Europe and southeastern Europe, the Middle East, and beyond.
 The airspace was divided into three sectors by altitude: the lower sector below 25000 ft, the middle sector from 25000-31000 ft, and the upper sector above 31000 ft.